What Exactly Is A Smart Meter?

-- The third thing you can do, is get a quality EMF meter (which you should honestly already have), check out my review on the Trifield Meter.
+- The third thing you can do is get a quality EMF meter (which you should honestly already have), like the new TriField TF2 (read my review).
 You can use the meter to measure the various radiation levels coming from your meter to determine if it is transmitting and creating harmful radiation.
-Advantage of having an EMF meter like this is you can use it to help friends, family, co-workers to determine the same thing.
-If you grab the Trifield Meter after reading my review, set the dial the the radio frequency setting, and determine the level of output.
+The advantage of having an EMF meter like this is you can use it to help friends, family, co-workers to determine the same thing.
+If you grab the Trifield Meter after reading my review, set the dial the radio frequency setting, and determine the level of output.
 If that needle jumps up a bit as you walk up to your utility meter, you know what you’ve got.
 It may be smart to document your reading by having a friend or family member filming you take it.
 If you ever want/need to opt-out or complain to your utility company, this could be important to have.

 Ok, I Have A Smart Meter, What Now?
 Steps for Smart Meter EMF Protection

-- Get a smart meter guard (grab it on Amazon) – They make what are essentially faraday cages specifically for smart meters that block the vast majority of RF and EMF radiation.
+- Get a smart meter over (Pick one up here) – They make what are essentially faraday cages specifically for smart meters that block the vast majority of RF and EMF radiation.
 This is also an extremely simple solution as you basically just slip it onto the smart meter (see image).
-One issue here, is that although it does dramatically lower the radiation, they can only slip over the back of the unit, so you can expect some radiation coming that direction.
+One issue here is that although it does dramatically lower the radiation, they can only slip over the back of the unit, so you can expect some radiation coming in that direction.
 This is another reason to grab an EMF meter.
-Not only will it help you to confirm the radiation coming form the unit, but you can also go into your home or apartment and read the amount of radiation coming through the walls.
+Not only will it help you to confirm the radiation coming from the unit, but you can also go into your home or apartment and read the amount of radiation coming through the walls.

 - Get some EMF protection Paint – This works well in combination with the smart meter guard.
 They make paint that will act as a shield from the EMF radiation, to paint on the wall behind the smart meter.
 Try to be as thorough as possible with the paint on the entire side of your home or apartment that shares the wall with the smart meter.
 You can get a big bucket of the paint from Amazon, or if your budget is a bit tight, they also have a convenient little bottle.

-Smart meters are extremely dangerous, and the Wold Health Organization has classified them as a possible carcinogen.
+Smart meters are extremely dangerous, and the World Health Organization has classified them as a possible carcinogen.